Search Engine Optimisation

 These are internal website labels that are amongst the many factors that affect rankings.
 They include Titles, descriptions and alternative text descriptions for images.
 They must be written in an SEO-friendly way to have a positive effect on rankings.
 The Title and Description for each page should be unique and is used both for SEO purposes and to encourage potential customers to click through to the site.

-Duplicate Content Issues
+A Note About Duplicate Content

-More than one URL displaying identical information (canonicalization) is seen by the search engines as an attempt to unethically manipulate search engine results and is detrimental for search rankings Duplicate content on different pages of your website can also be detrimental for rankings – search engines prefer unique content on each page.
+More than one URL displaying identical information (canonicalization) is seen by the search engines as an attempt to unethically manipulate search engine results and is detrimental for search rankings Duplicate content on different pages of your website can also be detrimental for rankings – search engines prefer totally unique content on each page.

-Off-site SEO activities need to be performed on a regular and recurring basis to ensure high rankings are achieved and then consistently maintained.
+Offsite SEO activities need to be performed on a regular and recurring basis to ensure high rankings are achieved and then consistently maintained.
 These activities are typically carried out on a weekly or monthly basis in accordance with a pre-defined plan.
 Off-site SEO is predominantly about building high-quality, relevant links to your website using ethical methods (as described below) to generate these links.
 Reputable businesses will always focus on the quality rather than the quantity of links as this produces better long-term results in the organic rankings.

 The Importance of Page Relevancy

-At CubeSEO we use entirely ethical SEO methods such as article-writing and blog-posting which add value for real people as well as for the search engine rankings, which is what Google wants the best websites to achieve.
+At Ditto Digital we use entirely ethical SEO methods to gain backlinks such as content marketing which add value for real people as well as for the search engine rankings, which is what Google wants the best websites to achieve.

 The Importance of Anchor Text